Criscoll/Visual-Pathfinder/README.md

 Please note that for the project I have set my own speed for how fast the nodes are searched, in reality each algorithm will find the goal in a few miliseconds or less but then that wouldn't be very fun to look at :)

+The project was built using Javascript, React and styled using SASS.

 # Project Demo Pics
 ![image](https://drive.google.com/uc?export=view&id=1yNBNvlO3i5_P5TeWB8Zh935UNVtwrp3P)